USD Beacom School of Business Gives Inside Look At Sales Center

 “As the premier business school in the region, we’re always looking to stay abreast of industry needs and implement a curriculum that makes students the best fit for jobs,” said Klaus Beckmann, Ph.D., interim dean of the Beacom School of Business.
 “It’s part of our mission to develop future business leaders and meet regional business needs to foster growth in South Dakota and the region.”

 Designed to develop sales experts, the Sales Center’s undergraduate and graduate professional sales certificate curriculum will involve rigorous coursework, experiential learning and industry engagement—equipping students with in-demand skills needed for careers in professional selling.
-Training will span sales methodologies, Customer Relationship Management software and business competencies such as negotiation, communication and strategic relationship management.
+Training will span sales methodologies, customer relationship management software and business competencies such as negotiation, communication and strategic relationship management.

-Certificates are open to all majors and can complement bachelor’s and master’s degrees at USD.
-They are accessible to individuals seeking career development outside a degree program and are available at the Vermillion and University of South Dakota – Sioux Falls campuses.
-For USD – Sioux Falls, the business school anticipates offering the certificates in an executive-style format to nontraditional students, providing greater flexibility.
+The certificates are open to students of all majors and can complement bachelor’s and master’s degrees at USD.
+They are accessible to individuals seeking career development outside a degree program and are available in Vermillion and Sioux Falls.

 Setting the Stage for Sales

+A key component of the Sales Center is hands-on experience.
 Beyond coursework and skill development, students will gain opportunities to demonstrate their learning outside the classroom through experiences such as the National Collegiate Sales Competition, the International Collegiate Sales Competition and other regional contests.

 “We’re committed to really developing principled sales leaders who excel in building trust, creating value and driving sustainable growth.
 Through innovative teaching, applied research and strong industry partnerships, we hope to elevate the role of sales as a cornerstone in business leadership,” said Beckmann.